-Exegetical Idea: The way to defend the faith against pretenders infiltrating the Church is to uphold its holiness.
+Exegetical Idea: The way to defend the faith against pretenders infiltrating the Church is to uphold the holiness of the Church.

 - I. The way to defend the faith against pretenders is to affirm and bless believers (1-2). - A. Jude, the half-brother of Jesus Christ and full-brother of James, authors the letter and affirms his recipients as predestined, beloved, and eternally secure believers (1).